 - Those aged 75 and over are more likely to be affected by the life events of others than themselves.
-With an increase in factors such as bereavement and reduced mobility, people begin to see their social network, which is one of the main protective factors of resilience, become more strained.8 - Considering the key roles cognitive ability and social networks have on resilience, it's unsurprising that research indicates that overall resilience begins to decline more rapidly at age 75 and over than at any other preceding age.9
+With an increase in factors such as bereavement and reduced mobility, people begin to see their social network, which is one of the main protective factors of resilience, become more strained.8 - Considering the key roles cognitive ability and social networks have on resilience, it's unsurprising that research indicates that overall resilience begins to decline more rapidly at age 75 and over than at any other preceding age.

 - As cognitive decline becomes more marked, so peoples' capability begins to decline.
 One of the most notable deteriorations in cognitive functioning is processing speed.
 Research indicates that 20-year-olds perform certain tasks 75% faster than adults over the age of 75. - It's not just processing speed that is affected.
-Recall of information after 30 minutes is less than 75% than that of an 18-year-old.
+Recall of information after 30 minutes is less than 75% than that of an 18-year-old. - The proportion of people who feel supported to manage their long-term health conditions, has decreased by 11% over the last five years in the 75-84 years age group.